-- Towers that meet certain criteria require notice to the Federal Aviation Administration and ASR.
-47 CFR §§ 17.4(a); 17.7. - Towers more than 200 feet above ground level. - Towers that are located near an airport or otherwise create a potential obstruction to air safety. - The FCC's ASR rules require a tower owner to notify the FAA and received a final determination of "no hazard" prior to registration.
+- Towers that meet certain criteria require notice to the Federal Aviation Administration and the FCC's ASR system.
+47 CFR §§ 17.4(a); 17.7.
+This includes: - Towers more than 200 feet above ground level. - Towers that are located near an airport or otherwise create a potential obstruction to air safety. - The FCC's ASR rules require a tower owner to notify the FAA and receive a final determination of "no hazard" prior to registration.
 47 CFR § 17.4(b). - ASR applicants must complete an environmental notification process, unless an exception applies or a waiver is granted.
 47 CFR § 17.4(c). - Interested persons may submit a request for further environmental review of a proposed facility in ASR.
 47 CFR § 17.4(c)(5).
+All such submissions are publicly accessible.